Pedrones00/bookstore-api/README.md

 - PATCH /books/{id}/activate
   - Activate a previously deactivated book (will verify linked authors are active)

+- PATCH /book/{id}/cover
+  - Update the book cover with the data sent in the request.

 - DELETE /books/{id}
   - Deactivate a book (soft delete).
 Returns 204 No Content on success.

+- DELETE /books/{id}/cover
+  - Delete the book cover file.